Dark-Knight-Rises/Logseq/pages/Blockchain.md

 	  card-last-score:: 3
 	- Solidity has data, functions or methods with modifiers, along with getter and setter functions.
 True or False? {{cloze True}} #card
 	- What allows for the execution of code in the Ethereum Blockchain, while enhancing the basic value transfer capability of the Bitcoin Blockchain? {{cloze Smart Contracts}} #card
+	- How many types of accounts are on Ethereum? {{cloze There are two types of Accounts: Externally Owned Accounts and Contract Accounts.}}
+	-
+	-